tonychau117/CS-480-Code/Program Assignment Two - Test Folder/README.txt

 - In the terminal, use the following commands in this order to run the C file:
     - make
     - ./dsh
+- After testing exit in the terminal with
+    - exit
     - make clean

 List/description of novel/significant design decisions: